Pre-Medicine

 Choosing a Major

 Upon starting your undergraduate education, one of the first decisions you are faced with is choosing a major.
 It is important to choose a major that you both enjoy and can excel in academically.

-To prepare for medical school, you have the option to select the UCCS Pre-Medicine Track.
+In addition to selecting a major of your choice, you have the option to select the UCCS Pre-Medicine Track.
 Click Here to access the Program Catalog for the Pre-Medicine Track Information

 IMPORTANT: The Pre-Medicine Track is not a major or a minor, but a listing of prerequisite courses and recommendations needed to be eligible for admission to the University of Colorado School of Medicine at the Anschutz Medical Campus: http://www.ucdenver.edu/academics/colleges/medicalschool/